Repairs - service standards

 For planned maintenance, we will advise you in advance if access is required to your flat or room.
 We aim to provide you with seven days notice, normally via your UWE Bristol email account, or via a memo/notice to your flat.
 Examples of planned maintenance includes:

-- Access to your flat every month to test the water tap temperatures (to guard against legionella)
+- monthly access to your flat to test the water tap temperatures (to guard against legionella)

 Contractors will carry identification which should always be requested.
-You should refuse access to any contractor that cannot provide this ID.
+Please refuse access to any contractor that cannot provide this ID.

 In an emergency eg flood, fire (or suspected fire), we will need to access your room without prior notification.